Anthony-Peters/bfor206-homework/dns-reverse-engineer/README.md

 ## Submissions

-Submit code and screenshots demonstrating the code functionality to the [Github course page](https://classroom.github.com/a/5BJtAPCT).
+Submit code and screenshots demonstrating the code functionality to your github repository for the assignment.

 ## Scoring

 ### 1. Get DNS entries (2 pts)
-- Show that the program can separate the IPv4 address from other information in the lookup (1 pt)
+- Show that the program can separate the IPv4 address from other information in the lookup (2 pts)

 ### 2. Store results in CSV file (4 pts)